 We would love for you to join us this Sunday.
-If you have any questions, please contact us, .
+If you have any questions do not hesitate to contact us, .

-Christ Church is a community of believers seeking to lead all people to know, love, and serve Christ by being His Church for one another Our City and the world.
+Christ Church is a community of believers seeking to make disciples who know and love Christ, and are being his church for one another, our city and the world.

 We value THE GOSPEL, the good news that Jesus Christ has accomplished for us what we could never accomplish for ourselves by dying on the cross in our place and rising on the third day, freely offering forgiveness of sin and the gift of new life to those who believe in Him.

 We value EXPOSITORY PREACHING, teaching through the Bible in its literary and historical context, presenting the story of God’s redemptive plan as it unfolds throughout Scripture and inviting people to find their place in His story.

 We value PRAYING TOGETHER, humbly seeking God's guidance for our church, casting all our cares on Him, desiring above all to experience His active presence in our church and community.

 We value BIBLICAL COMMUNITY knowing that we grow in Christ as we grow together in the body of Christ.
 We open our homes and lives to one another, enjoying each other's company, engaging with God and one another through the Word and prayer, and walking with one another through the highs and lows of life.

 We value BIBLICAL GENEROSITY, the wholehearted giving of ourselves to God and the faithful stewardship of our time, talent and financial resources in fulfilling His purposes in the church and throughout the world.